shadowed1/Aurora/README.md

 __Support__

-- Feel free to post any issues or on the ChromeOS discord - there is a thread dedicated to Aurora: https://discord.gg/chromeos
+- Feel free to post any issues here or on the ChromeOS discord - there is a thread dedicated to Aurora: https://discord.gg/chromeos